Kroll Associates UK

 Nexus Place, 25 Farringdon Street

-Zoë Newman is a Managing Director in Kroll’s Investigations and Disputes practice and co-heads the Financial Investigations team across the EMEA region.
+Zoë Newman is a Managing Director in Kroll’s Business Intelligence and Investigations practice and co-heads the Financial Investigations team across the EMEA region.
 She has extensive experience in leading complex, cross-border forensic investigations into matters of fraud, corruption, and potential regulatory breaches, including those relating to the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act.
 She also advises clients on how to best implement controls to mitigate these risks.

 Since joining Kroll in 2000, Zoë has developed particular expertise in advising governments and corporates in emerging and frontier markets in the investigation of corruption and related asset recovery.
 This has expanded to include the detection of financial crime and fraud risk within the banking sector on behalf of central banks and other supervisory functions in such markets.